top of page

 Trout in a landing net with a white ribbed trout worm in it's mouth

-How to Fish the Family Fishin Trout Worm
+How to Fish Ribbed Trout Worms

 .13" diameter • 2 ½" long • fine‑ribbed profile for a lifelike silhouette